red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ocs-deviceset-1-data-1-jv2qk
 ~~~

-In the example above the following objects will be removed from the cluster:
+From the example above the following objects will be removed from the cluster:
 * OSD with id 5
 * OSD with id 4
 * OSD with id 3